Work Accident Solicitor Brisbane

-Contact David Taylor at Taylors Solicitors who works as a workers compensation lawyer in Brisbane, as soon as possible, as each case is different and strict time limits are in place for making a claim.
+Contact David Taylor at Taylors Solicitors who works as an accident claim lawyer in Brisbane, as soon as possible, as each case is different and strict time limits are in place for making a claim.

 You should obtain legal advice before signing any documentation from WorkCover, otherwise you might lose your right to claim damages.
 We will guide you through the WorkCover legal process and carefully explain the options available to you.

 If you have suffered an injury as a result of an accident at work in Queensland or your principal place of employment is in Queensland, you may be entitled to workers compensation benefits and damages.
 Examples of different type of injuries include:

 - sprains and strains of joints and adjacent muscles;

 - disorders of muscle,tendons and other soft tissue;

 - spinal injuries;